open-webui/docs/docs/tutorials/integrations/web_search.md

 server:
   # base_url is defined in the SEARXNG_BASE_URL environment variable, see .env and docker-compose.yml
-  secret_key: "xxxxx"  # change this!
+  secret_key: "ultrasecretkey"  # change this!
-  limiter: false  # can be disabled for a private instance
+  limiter: true  # can be disabled for a private instance
   image_proxy: true
   port: 8080
   bind_address: "0.0.0.0"